jacklishufan/NonLinearNewtonNet-Public/ReadMe_CS182.md

 │       └── representations.py
 │       └── scalers.py
 │       └── shells.py
-│   └── mdoels                - this file contains the train loops.
-│       └── __init__.py
+│   └── mdoels                                  - this folder contains the model itself │       └── __init__.py
 │       └── newtonnet.py
-│       └── batchrenorm.py
-│       └── cutoff.py
-│       └── dense.py
-│       └── representations.py
-│       └── scalers.py
-│       └── shells.py
+|
+|
 │   └── trains                                  - this folder contains the train loops.
 │       └── hooks
 │           └── __init__.py
 │           └── visualizers.py
 │       └── __init__.py
 │       └── trainer.py
 │   └── utils                                   - this folder contains the utilies used by the model.
 │       └── __init__.py
 │       └── utility.py
 |
 |
 ├──  scripts
-│    └── config.yml             - here's the datasets folder that is responsible for all data handling.
+│    └── config.yml                             - here's the default config file from THG Lab.
-│    └── config_ani.yml         - here's the data preprocess folder that is responsible for all data augmentation.
+│    └── config_ani.yml                         - here's the config file to run with ani-1 data.
-│    └── config_aniccx.yml  		   - here's the file to make dataloader.
+│    └── config_aniccx.yml  		            - here's the config file to run with ani-ccx data.
-│    └── config_aniccx_nonlinear_atten.yml      - here's the file
+│    └── config_aniccx_nonlinear_atten.yml      - here's the config file to run with ani-ccx data with non-linear attention.
-│    └── config_aniccx_test.yml             - here's the datasets folder that is responsible for all data handling.
+│    └── config_aniccx_test.yml                 - here's the config file to run with ani-ccx data. [???]
-│    └── config_md17.yml            - here's the data preprocess folder that is responsible for all data augmentation.
+│    └── config_md17.yml                        - here's the config file to run with MD 17 data.
-│    └── launch.sh       		   - here's the file to make dataloader.
+│    └── launch.sh
-│    └── run.py                 - here's the file
+│    └── run.py
-│    └── train.py               - here's the file
+│    └── train.py                               - here's the script to start training
 ```

 ## License ##